hurbeana/dse_markdown/index.md

         - Gizmo
         - Micro
         - Go kit

-### Sidecar Pattern
+* **Sidecar Pattern**

-* Solution: Co-locate a cohesive set of tasks with the primary application, but place them inside their own process or container, providing a homogeneous interface for platform services across languages.
+    - **Solution:** Co-locate a cohesive set of tasks with the primary application, but place them inside their own process or container, providing a homogeneous interface for platform services across languages.

-### Communication style: Remote Procedure Invocation
+### Remote Procedure Invocation

-* *Problem:* How do services in a microservice architecture communicate?
+* **Problem**: How do services in a microservice architecture communicate?
-* *Solution:* Use RPI for inter-service communication.
+* **Solution**: Use RPI for inter-service communication.
 The client uses a request/reply-based protocol to make requests to a service.
-There are numerous examples of RPI technologies:
+* There are numerous examples of RPI technologies:
     * REST
     * gRPC
     * Apache Thrift

-### Service discovery: Client-side discovery
+### Service discovery

+#### Client-side discovery

 * Use of a Service Registry
     - Compare e.g. to the Java RMI Registry